AmGthrow/2048-AI/README.md

  - **Selection**
     - The AI is given a starting board from which its supposed to select a best move.
 There are only 4 possible moves at most in any board (up, down, left, right) and the AI selects whichever moves are still valid, skipping over moves that it can't actually make.
  - **Expansion**
+    - From the starting board, the AI tries to simulate performing the selected move and records how many points it got from it.
  - **Simulation**
  - **Backpropogation**
 ## Installation and Usage